David-Bieber/Main/README.md

 # Starting

-To contribute to this repos, use the following commands in your cmd:
+To contribute to this repository, use the following commands in your cmd:

 ```
 git clone https://github.com/David-Bieber/Main